MidnattLantern/hidoc/README.md

 - Watch count: As a user, I can see how many people are watching a project.
 So that I know how much attention the project has.

+Unsolved
+===
+Authenticated CRUD documentation:
+---
+- At the moment, it is possible to render a create documentation form only to the owner of any project.
+However, the delete documentation button isn't exclusive to the owner.
+Therefore, the documentation feature remain hidden.
+The code that allow for documentation remains, so that it can be resumed in the future as future featres.

 Deployment
 ===
 - In package.json, the following line have been added inside the "scripts" section: